Quantum teleportation between simulated binary black holes: Numerical scaling

 \subsection{Lyapunov exponent in the infinite $T$ limit}

-In Section.~\ref{optimalscrambling}, we stated that in the infinite temperature limit, the Lyapunov exponent saturates to a value $\lambda=0.78v$ in the Chiral model.
+In Section (A) of methods, we stated that in the infinite temperature limit, the Lyapunov exponent saturates to a value $\lambda=0.78v$ in the Chiral model.
 Here we supplement that with numerical verification.
 Fig.~\ref{fig:lyapinfiniteN} demonstrates this where we see a rapid saturation to $0.78v$ with increasing $T$ irrelevant of system size.